international employment law firm alliance L&E Global

 The background check shall not infringe employees’ privacy rights or equal employment rights.
 It is advisable to obtain the job applicant’s consent for employers to conduct background checks.

-According to PRC Labour Contract Law, employer is entitled to know an employee’s basic information, which directly relates to the employment contract and the employee is obligated to inform the employer of the said information truthfully.
-However, the background checks or application/interview questions shall not infringe employees’ privacy rights or equal employment rights; otherwise the employer could be liable to litigation pursuant to PRC Tort Law and other applicable laws.
+According to PRC Employment Contract Law, employer is entitled to know an employee’s basic information, which directly relates to the employment contract and the employee is obligated to inform the employer of the said information truthfully.
+However, the background checks or application/interview questions shall not infringe employees’ privacy rights or equal employment rights; otherwise the employer could be liable to litigation pursuant to PRC Civil Code, the Personal Information Protection Law (“PIPL”) and other applicable laws.

 Restrictions on Application/Interview Questions